Heat 1 tablespoon ghee in a heavy pan or kadai. Keep the heat to medium and let the ghee melt.

 Then add 1 tablespoon raisins. stirring often fry the raisins till they plump and swell in size.

-Switch off flame and keep the pan on the kitchen counter.
+Turn off heat and keep the pan on the kitchen counter.

 Add the ground rava+coconut+sugar mixture directly from the grinder jar. the ghee should be hot when you add the powdered rava mixture.